 * We are nobody special.
 If we start feeling we are special and everybody else is average, we’re in for a rude awakening.
 Others are just much more modest about their wealth in this case than we are.
 There is much more wealth out there than you can ever imagine.
 There are many more millionaires than you think and fortunes are everywhere!

 * Stop trying to make yourself feel better by keeping others down and discrediting statistics.
 It just makes you look petty and insecure.
-Instead, take the bright path and feel hopeful that if the average net worth is $182,000 per person in America, Americans have a tremendous cushion of wealth in case things turn for the worse again.
+Instead, take the bright path and feel hopeful that if the average net worth is $182,000 per person in America.
+Americans have a tremendous cushion of wealth in case things turn for the worse again.
 Use the statistic to understand why consumerism is rampant.
 Is it any wonder why Americans keep thriving?
 No, because you now realize Americans have so much.

 We don’t have to agree on everything.
 We really don’t.
 What’s important is to always keep thinking in ways we aren’t accustomed to.
 This is why fluency in a second language for example is so important, because the language brings with you its culture and customs.

-Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
+Understanding happiness means getting a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.